-The validation of the MOMOS model with the collected CN data in intercropping system makes it possible to demonstrate the functional role of the microorganisms including that of the rhizobial symbiosis via the stimulation of the nodular respiration during the biological N2 fixation.
-Indeed, the results obtained make it possible to define relationships between the microbial biomass and its feeding (by the shoot and roots necromasses compartments), the nodulation controlling the N2 (from the atmosphere to the soil) and CO2 (from the soil to the atmosphere) exchanges.
+The validation of the MOMOS model with the collected CN data in intercropping system makes it possible to demonstrate the functional role of the microorganisms including that of the rhizobial symbiosis via the stimulation of the nodular respiration during the biological N_2 fixation.
+Indeed, the results obtained make it possible to define relationships between the microbial biomass and its feeding (by the shoot and roots necromasses compartments), the nodulation controlling the N_2 (from the atmosphere to the soil) and CO_2 (from the soil to the atmosphere) exchanges.
 Also, these results highlighted the crucial role of intercropped common bean symbiosis in maintaining the balance between the different CN exchanges, particularly with the soil and the atmosphere under low P soil conditions.
 It is now proved that the accuracy of the MOMOS model is perfectly adapted to the study of the CN dynamics in Mediterranean soils, especially Algerian soils which are relatively poor in OM.
 MOMOS predicted the restoration of soil fertility in C and N using the maize-bean intercropping systems.
-So, this is considered a powerful forecasting tool for the sustainability of cropping systems.